yoav0gal/fastify-hana/README.md

 });
 ```

+> **NOTE:** If the transaction function fail a roll back to the transaction begining will take place.

-In this example, if either of the INSERT statements fails, both will be rolled back.
+> In this example, if either of the INSERT statements fails, both will be rolled back.

+---

 ### `hanaPool`

-This decorator returns the pool instance thus giving full control and responsibility over the connections.
+This decorator returns the pool instance, giving you full control and responsibility over the connections. **Use with caution!**
-**use with caution!**

-Using hanaPool to execute a batch operation:
+#### Using `hanaPool` to execute a batch operation:

 ```ts
 server.post("/batchInsert", async (request, reply) => {